 A long-suppressed tape recording of a phone conversation between former president Ronald Reagan with then-president Richard Nixon was recently released by the U.S. National Archives.
 The conversation took place in August 1971, when Reagan was governor of California.
 They spoke on the occasion of the admission of the People’s Republic of China to the United Nations after being kept out by Washington since the victorious Chinese revolution of 1949.

 Reagan, referring to African members of the Security Council, said to Nixon: “Did you see those monkeys?
 They’re not even comfortable wearing shoes.”
 Nixon gave a big laugh.
 Reagan knew enough not to say that out loud publicly.
-But today, Trump says it out loud, referring to African nations as “shithole countries” or saying, “Go back where you came from,” to four congresswomen of color.
+But today, Trump says it out loud, referring to African nations as “shithole countries” or saying, “Go back where you came from,” to four women-of-color representatives.

 In general, few prominent members of the capitalist establishment, big bankers or corporate leaders have condemned Trump’s racist or misogynistic rants.
 They probably think and say similar things in private conversations.